- 01Gentle density lets you add 2-4 units per property without commercial financing — staying under the 4-unit residential lending threshold

 What Gentle Density Actually Means

-The term comes from urban planning, but investors should steal it.
+The term comes from urban planning, but investors should borrow it.
 Gentle density means adding dwelling units to a lot without changing the neighborhood character.
 No bulldozing a house to build an apartment tower.
-Instead: ADU in the backyard, garage conversion to a junior ADU (JADU), or buying a lot that allows a duplex by right.
+Instead: an ADU in the backyard, a garage conversion to a junior ADU (JADU), or buying a lot that allows a duplex by right.

 Here's why it works financially.
 Each addition stays under the residential financing threshold.
 Four units or fewer?
 Conventional or FHA loans.
 Five units and above?
 Commercial underwriting, higher rates, bigger down payments.